Toggle mobile menu visibility

 2.1 Whilst it cannot be precisely defined, examples of conduct which may be considered as unreasonable are listed below (the list is not exhaustive):

-e) Continuing to attempt to make unwarranted or unjustified representations during ongoing attempts to resolve existing issues, or attempting to improperly influence or change aspects of the enquiry, during investigation;
+e) Continuing to attempt to make unwarranted or unjustified representations during ongoing attempts to resolve existing issues, or attempting to improperly influence or change aspects of the enquiry, during investigation.

-g) Seeking an unrealistic outcome and persisting in doing so despite being clearly advised of the justification for the decision.
+h) Seeking an unrealistic outcome and persisting in doing so despite being clearly advised of the justification for the decision.

 2. References to an individual or person include a group or a number of individuals.